London is one of the most popular destinations among art lovers. These 10 destinations will help you discover the best the city has to offer for...

 Solomon R. Guggenheim Museum – The unique layout of this museum, far from a conventional gallery space, holds treasures of modern art for the viewer to behold.

 National Gallery of Art – Boasting one of the most impressive collections in the US, the gallery holds a fascinating range of artworks, from Louise Bourgeois’ sculptures to Leonardo da Vinci’s portrait of Ginevra de’Benci – one of the Renaissance genius’ best works.

 The Smithsonian American Art Museum – Equally fascinating is the Smithsonian, which provides an enigmatic and energetic submersion into color and light.

 Spain offers so much for art lovers; from the beautiful architecture of Antoni Gaudí to the cobbled streets filled with character, there are so many opportunities to appreciate the beauty of Barcelona.
 Equally, Madrid boasts numerous museums worth visiting.

-Sagrada Família – If you are travelling to Barcelona, you cannot miss this!
+Sagrada Família – If you are traveling to Barcelona, you cannot miss this!
 The grand and imposing structure of the basilica is the work of genius Antoni Gaudí, whose structural masterpieces can also be spotted around the city as a whole.
-An interesting fact about the basilica is that work on it was begun in 1882, and the construction work still continues today!
+An interesting fact about the basilica is that work on it was begun in 1882, and the construction still continues today!